 The Company displays product information on the product label mandated by law.
-Product information is also available in product information sheet / brochures available with the distributors of the Company and also displayed on the Company's website.
+Product information is also available in product information sheet/brochures available and also displayed on the Company's website.

 The Company is considered a dependable and valuable supplier as evidenced by various awards and recognitions from its customers for supporting timely delivery, quality and product development.
 The employees are constantly trained to focus on customer satisfaction.